-The midterm exam is expected to be delivered in-person, scheduled for 2 hours, and will consist of approximately 40 multiple choice questions.
+The midterm exam is expected to be delivered in-person, scheduled for between 2-3 hours, and may consist of a combination of calculation questions, short answer, very short answer, and true/false with explanation.
 [This format and duration may change if Covid-19 protocols require that the exam be delivered online]

-The final exam is expected to be scheduled for 3 hours and will consist of approximately 60 multiple choice questions.
+The final exam is expected to be scheduled for 3 hours.
 Question formats will be similar to the midterm exam.
 [This format and duration may change if Covid-19 protocols require that the exam be delivered online]